Welsh Corgi Dog Breed Info – All about Pembroke and Cardigan

 Pembroke Welsh Corgi:

 The Pembroke Welsh Corgi is a small-sized, but strong and athletic breed that is said to be one of the most popular herding breeds around the globe.
 Due to its personality, it is often cited as a big dog with a small body.
 It has short legs that are no less powerful than any other breed while its muscular thighs and deep chest makes it a hard-working dog.
 Other than herding, the Pembroke Welsh Corgi is an ideal family dog, as well as, a guard dog that is fearless and alert.
-As per AKC, it is the 13th most popular dog breeds in the US.
+As per AKC, it is the 13th most popular dog breed in the US.

 Cardigan Welsh Corgi: